cpaproth/sk/README.md

 ## Usage

 Skat is a card game played by three people.
-One starts *sk* as server and tells the other two his or her publicly reachable IP address per e-mail, telephone, or whatever.
+If you want to start *sk* as server, go to the system tab, leave the IP address field empty, and click connect.
+Then tell the other two players your publicly reachable IP address per e-mail, telephone, or whatever.
+Now, the other two can start *sk* as client and connect to this disclosed
-Now the other two can start *sk* as client and connect to this disclosed IP address.
-Then, the server initiates UDP hole punching between the two clients and the videoconferencing starts.
-Now the game could start.
+IP address.
+If a connection can be established, the videoconferencing starts.
+If two clients are connected to the server, the server initiates UDP hole punching between the two clients and the game can start.
 To be implemented...

 ![playing cards](https://github.com/cpaproth/sk/raw/master/images/cards.png)